creoapp/documentation/docs/drafts/Database.md

 }
 ```

-Asynchronus, we also pass 2 params that are the functions called when the connection attemp complete.
+Asynchronus, we also pass 2 params that are the functions called when the connection attempt complete.

 ```
 var onSuccess = func(db) {